F AYLV, "Sleepy Time Gal".

 The Sentinel was during the second world war the preferred general liaison aircraft.

-just like his brother in arms the Piper L - 4, he was able to land on summary tracks, fields, or barely managed paths.
+Like his brother in arms Piper L-4, he was able to land on unpaved strips, barely fields or roads built.

 However, most powerful and spacious, it was also faster.
 Its nickname of Flying Jeep is well deserved.